SAU39 - Amherst, NHHealthy Buildings

 Moisture.
 Rain and moisture, particularly at the Amherst Middle School are a concern.
 Rain and snow melt leaking through ceiling tiles and requiring a catch basin are a common occurrence.

-Our fire suppression systems are not inline with today’s high standards.
+Our fire suppression systems are not inline with today’s standards.

 Lack of acoustical separation at the middle school result in elevated noise levels.